Frequently asked questions.

 What about Worker’s Compensation?

-Rather than gaining insight and making lasting deep change, Workers’ Compensation services are focused on restoring occupational functioning so that patients can resume work activities.
+Rather than fostering insight and making lasting, deep change, Workers’ Compensation services focus on restoring occupational functioning so that patients can resume work activities.
 As such, we tend to use briefer, more focused therapeutic modalities with those being seen through the Workers’ Compensation system.

 When a patient’s Workers’ Comp case is resolved, they are absolutely welcome (and invited!) to return and work with a therapist on their personal goals.